openandclose/tosixinch/docs/commandline.rst

     commandline string to open the pdf viewer (f: cmds)

+.. option:: --loc-index LOC_INDEX

+    specify the suffix of 'Downloaded_File' with no extension (default: '_')

+.. option:: --loc-appendix LOC_APPENDIX

+    specify the suffix of 'Extracted_File' (default: '~')

 .. option:: --keep-html

     do not extract, keep html as is, just component download to make complete local version